felipe-mig/JS_Guessing_Game/README.md

-No frameworks
+-No frameworks
-No AI
+-No AI
-Local content
+-Local content
-Proper folder structure
+-Proper folder structure